 - The Services are backed by our Child-Safe Guarantee.
 This means that Accounts (as defined below) will never include any pop-up ads or other advertisements directed to children.

-- Because the security of your personal information is important to us, we only ask for PII when it is reasonably necessary to provide the Services.
+- Because the security of your personal information is important to us, we only ask for PI where it serves a business purpose and try to limit the collection of PI to only what is reasonably necessary to accomplish those purposes.
 We also use commercially reasonable physical, technical, and administrative security measures designed to safeguard all information collected by the Services.

-- Adult Users (as defined below) may contact us or their Educational Institution, when applicable, at any time as described in Section 12 Contact Us, to request that we provide for their review or delete from our records any PII they have provided about Child Users associated with their accounts or that we cease collecting PII from those Child Users.
-For information about when we automatically delete PII due to account cancellation or inactivity, please see Section 7 Account Cancellation and Reactivation; Data Deletion.
+- Adult Users (as defined below) may contact us or their Educational Institution, when applicable, at any time as described in Section 13 Contact Us, to request that we provide for their review or delete from our records any PI they have provided about Child Users associated with their Accounts or that we cease collecting PI from those Child Users.
+For information about when we automatically delete PI due to account cancellation or inactivity, please see Section 7 Account Cancellation and Reactivation; Data Deletion.

 Additional Protections and Information for School and Teacher Accounts